ganga-devs/GangaGSoC2024/README.md

   - Using the `ArgSplitter` create subjobs that each will count the occurences for a single page.
   - Create a merger that adds up the number extracted from each page and places the total number into a file.
  3) Create test cases that demonstrate what you have done and that it is working.
 In the `test` directory you will find an example of a trivial test.
 All tests can be executed by `python -m unittest` when executed from the `gangagsoc` directory.
 To make tests that include Ganga objects, be inspired by tests in [existing tests](https://github.com/ganga-devs/ganga/blob/develop/ganga/GangaCore/test/GPI/TestArgSplitter.py).
 Note the use of `sleep_until_completed`.
+ 4) Confirm that your new tests are running successfully within the defined GitHub action.
+Click on "Actions" in the web interface of your repository.
+The tests will run each time you push a file to the "main" branch.

 ## Interfacing Ganga